-Epinephrine should be stored at room temperature (between 59-86 degrees F) in a dark area.
+Epinephrine should be stored at room temperature (between 59-86 degrees F) and should be protected from light.
 The epinephrine should be checked monthly to ensure proper storage, expiration date, and medication stability.
 Expired injectable epinephrine device or those with discolored solution or solid particles should not be used.
 Personnel should be familiar with the type of injectable epinephrine device maintained by the school and its use.